Last Updated on January 26, 2026

 Speeding

-Another data from recent data shows that speeding was a contributing factor in 29% of all traffic fatalities, resulting in 12,151 deaths (NHTSA).
-Typically, accidents occur when a driver’s delayed reaction time increases the likelihood of losing control of the vehicle, amplifying the severity of crashes.
+Recent data shows that speeding was a contributing factor in 29% of all traffic fatalities, resulting in 12,151 deaths (NHTSA).
+Typically, accidents occur when a driver's delayed reaction time increases the likelihood of losing control of the vehicle, amplifying the severity of crashes.
+Observing posted speed limits and adjusting speed based on road conditions is crucial for safe driving.

 Sudden Braking